ATMORE AREA YOUTH CHOIR

 When and where does AAYC meet?

-Rehearsals are on Mondays from 6:30-8:00pm at Grace Fellowship Church (1412 E Nashville Ave).
-For Spring of 2023, rehearsals will start on March 6th. (location is subject to change in the near future)
+Rehearsals are on Mondays from 6:30-8:00pm at Grace Fellowship Church.
+For Fall of 2023, rehearsals will start on October. (location is subject to change in the near future)

 Who is eligible to join?

 AAYC welcomes eager young singers who are enrolled in grades 7 through 12 in a K-12 public school, private school, or homeschool equivalent.

 Is there an audition?